jhudson8/react-events/README.md

 Usage
 --------------
-Components that include the ```events``` mixin (registered automatically by including this script) can include an ```events``` attribute to declare events that should be monitored very similar to [Backbone](http://backbonejs.org/).View events.
+Components that include the ```events``` mixin (registered with [react-mixin-manager](https://github.com/jhudson8/react-mixin-manager)) can include an ```events``` attribute to declare events that should be monitored very similar to [Backbone](http://backbonejs.org/).View events.

-By default, the following events can be bound (but custom event handlers can be added)
+By default, the following events are supported out of the box but custom event handlers can be included.

 * window events
-* DOM events (available but should use React attributes if you can)
+* DOM events (available but you should use React attributes if you can)
 * ```ref``` events (using ```on``` and ```off``` of a component identified with a particular [ref](http://facebook.github.io/react/docs/more-about-refs.html))

+Generally, event listeners are declared like this
 ```
 React.createClass({
   events: {